The Subspace Flatness Conjecture and Faster Integer Programming: Integer programming in time

-We also explain how Dadush's algorithm can be used to solve integer linear programs in time $(\log n)^{O(n)}$.
-Again, the arguments used are standard.
-Details on the estimates can be found in the book of Schrijver~\cite{TheoryOfLPandILP-Schrijver1999}. \begin{proof}[Proof of Theorem~\ref{thm:SolvingExplicitIPinLogNtoN}] Consider an arbitrary integer linear program $\max\{ c^Tx \mid Ax \leq b, x \in \setZ^n\}$.
-One can compute a number $M$ in time polynomial in $n$ and the encoding length of $A$ and $b$ so that if the IP is bounded and feasible, then the optimum value is the same as $\max\{ c^Tx \mid Ax \leq b, \|x\|_{\infty} \leq M, x \in \setZ^n\}$.
-Next, by applying binary search, it suffices to find an integer point in the compact convex set $K = \{ x \in \setR^n \mid c^Tx \geq \delta, Ax \leq b, \|x\|_{\infty} \leq M\}$ for which Theorem~\ref{thm:SolvingIPinLogNtoN} applies. \end{proof}
+We also explain how Dadush's algorithm can be used to solve integer linear programs in time $(\log(2 n))^{O(n)}$.
+Again, the arguments used are standard. \begin{proof}[Proof of Corollary~\ref{cor:SolvingExplicitIPinLogNtoN}] Consider an arbitrary integer linear program $\max\{ c^Tx \mid Ax \leq b, x \in \setZ^n\}$.
+One can compute a number $M$ in time polynomial in $n$ and the encoding length of $A$ and $b$ so that if the IP is bounded and feasible, then the optimum value is the same as $\max\{ c^Tx \mid Ax \leq b, \|x\|_{\infty} \leq M, x \in \setZ^n\}$ (see Schrijver~\cite[Cor 17.1c]{TheoryOfLPandILP-Schrijver1999}).
+Next, by applying binary search, it suffices to find an integer point in the compact convex set $K = \{ x \in \setR^n \mid c^Tx \geq \delta, Ax \leq b, \|x\|_{\infty} \leq M\}$ for which Theorem~\ref{thm:SolvingIPinLogNtoN} applies. \end{proof} As a side remark, Dadush~\cite[Chapter 7]{DadushThesis2012} refers to his algorithm as a \emph{Kannan-type algorithm} in reference to the algorithm of Kannan~\cite{n-to-n-algos-for-SVP-CVP-Kannan-MOR1987} which also recurses on the fibers of a projection.
+This is in contrast to \emph{Lenstra-type algorithms} where one always recurses on slices with $(n-1)$-dimensional hyperplanes.